gem/oq-engine/doc/adv-manual/classical_PSHA.rst

 will have different hazard.
 But that's life.
 If you want absolute certitude you will need to run the full calculation and to wait.
-Still, the reduced calculation is useful, because if you see that are already big differences there, you can immediately assess that doubling the ``area_source_discretization`` parameter is a no go and you can try other strategies, like for instance doubling the ``width_of_mfd_bin`` parameter.
+Still, the reduced calculation is useful, because if you see that there are already big differences there, you can immediately assess that doubling the ``area_source_discretization`` parameter is a no go and you can try other strategies, like for instance doubling the ``width_of_mfd_bin`` parameter.